Quality Control and Inspection for CNC Machined Parts

 Inspection flow from RFQ review to shipment release

 When the control chain is defined early, the supplier can align machining, measurement and release records around the same part revision and acceptance criteria.
+This is also where first article inspection CNC machining requests and lot-based release planning are defined before production accelerates.

 RFQ and drawing review